nastassjamotro/QAMO-3030-Final/README.md

 ---------------------------------------------------

-Written and coded by Nastassja Motro and Kael Berkley
+Coded by Nastassja Motro, written by Kael Berkley

 #### If interested in the full paper, email nastassjamotro7@gmail.com